Shikaga/PitchBlackAnalysis/index.md

 Die Hard is supposed to be about about a New York Cop, doing the best he can in the situation.
 In Die Hard, when terrorists attack Nakatomi Plaza, his first action, is to run away from danger.
 He then tries to call the police; the phone lines are cut.
 He then pulls the fire alarm, and the call is diverted.
 He then takes down ONE terrorist, and uses his radio to call for help.
 Once police assistance arrives, he hides in the bathroom, until he suddenly realises that the roof has been rigged with explosives, forcing him to try to save hostages.

-At every junction his choices are quite logical and believable for his character.
+At every junction his choices are logical and believable for his character.
 And this continues, by and large, for the next two films.
 But soon Hollywood require another movie, to capitalise on a much loved character, and quickly start looking around the back shelves for an action movie plot.

 Any will do, with a flick of a red pen John McLain quickly becomes a protagonist, complete with catchphrase and references to previous films.
 The fact that his character has suddenly become superhuman badass is irrelevant.

-Our story begins aboard the Hunter Gratzner, where Richard B. Riddick is being transported in cryosleep back to the prison by bounty hunter William Johns.
-After a midflight incident, the pilot Carolyn Fry crash lands the ship on a planet.
-Their ship is badly damaged, but the soon find another ship with which they can escape the planet.
-But their troubles are not yet over, as the planet is infested with dangerous flying creatures and it is up to Riddick, Fry, Johns and the rest of the passengers to escape.